Welcome to PayPal!

 - Pay any applicable fees for receiving the funds.

-- Not ask your buyer to send you money using the “send money to a friend or family member”.
+- Not ask your buyer to send you money as a personal transaction via the “send money to a friend or family member” option.
 If you do so, PayPal may remove your PayPal account's ability to accept payments from friends or family members.

 You agree that you will not impose a surcharge or any other fee for accepting PayPal as a payment method that exceeds the amount you pay us for that payment as a percentage of your total price.